rorcl/LottoProject/README.md

-# LottoProject Java
+# LottoProject
-Software Development
+Software Development in Java